notaryproject/notation/specs/notation-cli.md

-  certificate Manage certificates in trust store key         Manage keys used for signing list        List signatures of the signed artifact login       Login to registries logout      Log out from the logged in registries plugin      Manage plugins sign        Sign artifacts verify      Verify artifacts version     Print the version of notation CLI
+  certificate Manage certificates in trust store key         Manage keys used for signing list        List signatures of the signed artifact login       Login to registry logout      Log out from the logged in registries plugin      Manage plugins sign        Sign artifacts verify      Verify artifacts version     Show the notation version information

 Flags:
   -h, --help         Help for notation